 Landing tours to Skellig Michael run between May 15 and October 2.

 If you want to see the puffin, arrive before August 1.
 We visited Skellig Michael on August 4th, and the majority of the puffins migrated on to their next nesting site.
 We just missed seeing these cuties!

 Book Your Tickets in Advance

 For the summer months of June through August, tickets will sell out way in advance.
-To be safe, I’d contact the boat operators two months before your travels.
+To be safe, I’d contact the boat operators at least two months before your travels.

 Boat Operators to Skellig Michael

 There are 13 licensed boat operators that are allowed to land on Skellig Michael.
 We used Dan and Donal McCrahon, based in Portmagee, and highly recommend them.

 For a listing of boat operators in Portmagee, visit the Portmagee website.